t3ch-N/group_4_project/README.md

 From the results obtained, it is safe to reccomend:

 .
 For the specific category, i highly recomend starting out with a mix the following as they are the most prommising:
-1. Action
+1. Animation
-2. Adventure
+2. Sci-Fi
-3. Sci-Fi
+3. Adventure
-4. Drama
+4. Mystery
-5. Fantancy
+5. Comedy
-6. Thriller
+6. Romance
+7. Action
 .
 For Runtime of a succesful film they should try and keep their runtime in the range of 120 - 130 minutes

 .
 For a relevant genre they should focus on Adventure, Action, Sci-Fi

-Final Recomendation: The data itself testifies that the most promissing places to start is Action Adventure and Sci-Fi.
+Final Recomendation: The data itself testifies that the most promissing places to start is Animation.